grouprise/grouprise/docs/configuration/assets.md

 ### add_javascript_inline

-Add a literal JavaScript string that is embedded as a `script` tag.
+Add a literal JavaScript string that is embedded as a `script` element.

 Optional arguments: `stage`